mauriziocescon/ng-playground/readme.md

 import { component, signal, linkedSignal, input, output } from '@angular/core';

 /**
- * text / valueChange are always created
+ * value / valueChange are always created
  * (no real "props decostruction")
  *
  * by the time script is called,